 For your understanding, here is the demonstration of CTR.

 The Click-through rate is the percentage of the number of clicks against impressions.

-Ex: If a web page optimized for a certain keyword showed at SERP 100 times and got 10 clicks, the organic CTR for the given keyword is 10%.
+Ex: If a web page optimized for a particular keyword showed at SERP 100 times and got ten clicks, the organic CTR for the given keyword is 10%.

 Now you know CTR is a very good SEO metric to measure keywords’ search engine ranking effectiveness for a given web page.
 But there are many more to talk about click-through rates and how to optimize CTR to increase website traffic quickly within a few hours (more about that later!).

 Before we discuss how to increase CTR, I think it’s good to find out how CTR affects overall website traffic.
 And what you can get more by improving the CTR rate.

 As you already know that you can determine the keyword effectiveness by studying Click through rates.
 Even CTR looks like a small SEO metric, and Google uses CTR as a ranking factor.

 Think about it this way.
 What does Google determine if one of your blog posts ranks on the first spot of Google SERP for the “A” keyword phrase but has a lower CTR rate?
 Let’s assume that CTR is a one-figure number (ex: 4%).
 Will Google remain the keyword position the same again?

 Not anyway, right?
 That’s why organic click-through rate is really important when it comes to search engine optimization.
 If you can’t get a better CTR rate for blog posts, Google will not like to rank posts on higher positions.